noble-assets/noble/readme.md

 ## Tokenfactory

-Noble leverages [TokenFactory](https://docs.osmosis.zone/osmosis-core/modules/tokenfactory/) to enable the minting of generic assets in Cosmos.
-Further, TokenFactory modules are in the purview of the asset issuers and are distinct from governance of the app-chain.
-Additionally, each TokenFactory module is distinct from one other as they each house unique access controls with ownership over the minting and burning of a specific asset.
+Noble implements a `tokenfactory` module pattern to enable the minting of generic assets in Cosmos.
+Further, `tokenfactory` modules are in the purview of the asset issuers and are distinct from governance of the app-chain.
+Additionally, each `tokenfactory` module is distinct from one other as they each house unique access controls with ownership over the minting and burning of a specific asset.

 The Access Control table below shows the functionality tied to each privileged account.